Old Katholikon of the Trinity Lavra

+The Trinity Cathedral (Троицкий собор) is the oldest surviving building in the Trinity Lavra of St. Sergius, located in Sergiyev Posad, Russia, near the capital Moscow.

+History

-The Trinity Cathedral (Тро́ицкий собо́р) is a cathedral church, the oldest of all the remaining buildings in the Trinity Lavra of St. Sergius.
-It was built in 1422-1423 by St. Nikon of Radonezh to "honour and praise" the founder of the Trinity Lavra monastery St. Sergius of Radonezh.
-St. Sergius's relics are kept there.
-It's the main object of veneration in the Trinity Lavra.
+It was built in 1422–1423 by the Russian saint Nikon of Radonezh to "honour and praise" the founder of the lavra, the saint Sergius of Radonezh, whose relics are kept there.
+It is the main object of veneration in the Trinity Lavra.
 The cathedral was built from white stone.
-It is one of the most important examples of the early Moscow architecture.
-The Trinity Lavra's history started with the construction of this cathedral.
+It is one of the most important examples of the early Muscovite architecture.

+The history of the Trinity Lavra begins with the construction of the cathedral.
 The ancient wall painting, created by the famous painters Andrei Rublev and Daniel Chorny in 1425–1427, is lost.
 The remaining paintings were created in 1635.
 They reproduce the ancient iconography of the original.
 The main treasure of the cathedral is a five-tier iconostasis.
-Most of its icons were painted in the first third of the 15th century by Andrei Rublev and his colleagues.
-Both existing copies of Andrei Rublev's Trinity are kept in the iconostasis of the cathedral.
+Most of its icons were painted in the first third of the 15th century by Rublev and his colleagues.
+The original icon of The Trinity, painted by Rublev, and Boris Godunov's commissioned copy are kept in the iconostasis of the cathedral.